staticninja/IDS6938-SimulationTechniques/Homework2/Readme.md

 ### (a)

-**Null State Transition Matrix**
+**Null State Transition Matrix**<br>
+<pre>
 Code to generate all but the last six rows of the Null State Transition Matrix:
-<pre>
 <code>for (int i = 0; i &lt; TransitionMatrix.rows() - 6; i++)
     	{
     		TransitionMatrix(i, i + 1) = prob;